lednikita0481/Hash-Table-research/README.md

 | CRC32 + strcmp no load|      7.7          |   1.44               | 1.04                  |
 | AVX + strcmp no load + enlarged hash table  |      4.9          |   2.26               | 1.57                  |

-No we can look at callgrind's data and see that all calls are hash function.
-It means that amount of collisions in hash table is low enough and strcmp function is called really seldom.
+Now we can look at callgrind's data and see that all calls are hash function calls.
+It means that the amount of collisions in the hash table is low enough and strcmp function is called really seldom.

 <img src="Optimisation/graphs/git/2.png">

 ## Conclusion

-During this work I researched several hash functions and tried to improve hash table's performance with different kind of optimisations.
-It's clear now that compilation with `-O3` highly improves the performance without any additional actions from programmer.
-But, nevertheless, some additional enhances can be done to slightly speed up the program if it's neccessary.
+During this work, I researched several hash functions and tried to improve the hash table's performance with different kinds of optimisations.
+It's clear now that compilation with `-O3` highly improves the performance without any additional actions from a programmer.
+Nevertheless, some additional enhancements can be done to slightly speed up the program if it's necessary.
 The best method in our case is using SIMD instructions.
-Unfortunately, in that work it was difficult to implement such improvements without a big amount of memory references, but in [my previous works](https://github.com/lednikita0481/SIMD) I showed some situations where using SIMD instructions can be much more efficient.
-So, it's clear that programmer has to be able to analyse the code and find the parts of the program which can be enhanced and give better performance.
+Unfortunately, in that work, it was difficult to implement such improvements without a big amount of memory references, but in [my previous works](https://github.com/lednikita0481/SIMD) I showed some situations where using SIMD instructions can be much more efficient.
+So, it's clear that a programmer has to be able to analyse the code and find the parts of the program which can be enhanced and give better performance.